OlivierLD/3DPrinting/OpenSCAD/SolarPanelStand/README.md

 This is what the animation above has been generated with.

 #### Prepare for printing
+> _Important:_ Here I am using metric units.
+All parameters are gathered in one single place as you will see below.
+As long as you can translate your dimensions
+> in millimeters, you can use any dimension you want.

 To prepare the bottom base (for example) for printing with the parameters of `param.set.04.scad`:
 - Load `printing.scad` in `OpenSCAD`
 - Make sure the `include` statement refers to `param.set.04.scad`, or your specific set of parameters: